Code-Institute-Submissions/MS1-infinity-gym/README.md

 **As a user, I want to know what lessons available in the gym**

-*   On a desktop, a simple navigation bar is displayed in the top right corner of the corner page.
+*   On a desktop, a simple navigation bar is displayed in the top right corner of the page.
 The "Lessons" item provides users with information about all the classes taught at Infinity Gym.

     <img src="assets/testing/navbar.jpg" width="50%" height="50%">